Google Password Manager lets you store and sync your passkeys across Windows, macOS, Linux, and Android

 In addition, to allow access to the saved passkey across devices, a new security layer called 'Google Password Manager PIN' has been introduced, and the end-to-end encrypted passkey is inaccessible to anyone, including Google.

-If you want to use the passkey on a new device, you can access the saved passkey by using the Google Password Manager PIN or unlocking Android.
-The Google Password Manager PIN will set a 6-digit PIN code by default, but you can also use a longer alphanumeric code if you prefer.
+If you want to use the passkey on a new device, you can access the saved passkey by using Google Password Manager PIN or unlocking Android.
+Google Password Manager PIN sets a 6-digit PIN code by default, but you can also use a longer alphanumeric code if you want.

 in Web Service, Posted by logc_nt